grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Yes, I think we should dump the diesel at this point.
 Even if we get to the surface, we could lose the boat if the cargo bay keeps flooding and we can't figure out how to empty it.
 That's a bigger risk than not having enough fuel to get to port if we can manage to stay on the surface."

 Captain Percy considered.
 But sometimes considerations are meaningless.
-They had passed the point of strategizing on how to evade their pursuers.
+They had passed the point of developing a strategy to evade their pursuers.
 For a submarine captain, the situation she now faced was the single biggest nightmare: get to the surface at any cost.
 Knowing that, the decision to blow out the fuel ballast tanks --- to dump all their diesel in the ocean --- was not even one that had to be made.

 There were in fact two long thin toolboxes bolted to the wall.
-One had the tank blow wrench.
-The other was padlocked and contained the fuel ballast blow wrench.
+One had the main ballast tank blow wrench, which she had already used.
+The boat was also provisioned with another toolbox that was padlocked.
+It contained the fuel ballast blow wrench.
+Just like the main ballast, the fuel tanks could be blown out with high pressure air too.
+The difference was that blowing the fuel out of the boat might give them an emergency pocket of air to lift them to the surface, but it left them without fuel.

 Captain Percy was the only person who carried the key to this second toolbox.
 She unlocked it and withdrew another wrapped wrench the same length as the tank blow wrench.
 But this one had a special 5-sided socket that would only fit the nut to open the air line into the fuel ballast tanks.
+As before, she fitted the wrench onto one air pipe, then the second.
+Percy was pretty sure these valves had never been turned before, not even in a drill.
+They had been painted over many times over the years.
+She had to put all of her weight onto the end of the lever, and then reach for a spare length of pipe kept in the main ballast wrench toolbox to get some more leverage on the wrench.

+It slowly and sqeakingly turned under all her weight as she let out a straining groan.

-As before, she fitted the wrench onto one air pipe, then the second, and another rush of high pressure air pushed through the ship.
+And another rush of high pressure air pushed through the ship.
 And their precious diesel fuel --- the only way to shore, was pushed out into the deep waters of the ocean.

 "Now... now are we fucking rising?"
 Percy asked after a few minutes.
 But she was looking at the same gauges as everyone else.
 She could read them as well as anyone else.